laher/servicetray/README.md

 Note: docker-compose isn't the easiest for checking status, so this recipe uses a shell script.
 I included a bash script to give an idea of what to do ... [./helpers/dcrunning.sh](./helpers/dcrunning.sh)

+### Starting servicetray at startup

+For Ubuntu Linux, I did the following:

+ * Presss the `<Super>` key and launch `Startup Applications`
+ * My looked like this: `servicetray -config /home/am/.config/servicetray/vpns.yml`
+ * Note that the PATH variable is going to be minimal.
+Either move your servicetray binary to `/usr/local/bin`, or specify the full path.

+# TODO

+ * Set up goreleaser to release binaries, debs etc.
+ * Maybe include some icons.
+ * Maybe add some more utilities:
+   * add 'recipes'
+   * cross-platform utilites (like, a cross-platform `dcrunning` binary)
+ * Maybe add support for 'info/stats' for each item